 - Those with physical disabilities can be at risk when evacuating if assistance is not available.

-- Individuals with cognitive impairments may struggle with understanding instructions that must be followed for safety.
+- Individuals with blindness, hearing, or cognitive impairments may struggle with communicating and understanding instructions that must be followed for safety during and emergency.

-- All these factors can increase the degree of risk in disaster situations with disabled individuals.
+These factors can increase the degree of risk in disaster situations with disabled or elderly individuals.

-- The Number of People with Disabilities is Huge* People with disabilities account for more than 12% of the US population and they are desperately need public programs to increase their planning for emergency preparedness.
+The Number of People with Disabilities is Huge.
+People with disabilities account for more than 12% of the US population and they are desperately in need of effective public programs to increase their planning for emergency preparedness.

-There are over One Billion People Around the World Who Live with Disabilities.
+There are over One Billion Disabled People Around the World

 Following the 2011 Tohoku earthquake and tsunami in Japan, the fatality rate for persons with disabilities was up to four times higher than that of the general population.